bitumin/gardening/README.md

 ### Details and project directory structure

 This app has been developed using well known front end JS libraries, including JQuery and Underscore.
-For the database management I have implemented NeDB, a full JS database based in the MongoDB API.
+For the database management I use NeDB, a full JS database based in the MongoDB API.

 - `./app`
     - `./app/css` Custom CSS.